Trials Rising

-Trials Rising is a 2.5D fault-based racing game developed by Ubisoft RedLynx and Ubisoft Kyiv and published by Ubisoft.
-It was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One in February 2019, for Stadia in November 2019, and for Amazon Luna in December 2020.
+Trials Rising is a 2019 racing video game developed by Ubisoft RedLynx and Ubisoft Kyiv and published by Ubisoft.
+It was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One on February 26, 2019 and for Stadia on November 19, 2019.
 It is the first mainline entry in the Trials series since 2014's Trials Fusion, and the first in the series to be released on a Nintendo console.

 Gameplay

 In Trials Rising, the player controls a rider on a physics-based motorcycle from the start of the level to the end while navigating a number of obstacles.
 The game features obstacle courses set in various parts of the world such as the Eiffel Tower and Mount Everest, and players can compete against each other in both local and online multiplayer.
 The game allows players to view other players’ best personal performance and they will be notified when the player's record is broken by others.
 In addition to being able to create custom obstacle courses and share it with other players, players can also customize the rider's outfit and the motorcycle.
 A local multiplayer mode called “Tandem Bike” is introduced in Rising, which two riders control the same motorcycle.
 Each player will be responsible for controlling a part of the balance and power of the vehicle.